xenotropic/wikipediatts/README.md

 The initial command to your empty server (as sudo or root) is

-`cd /workspace && git clone https://github.com/xenotropic/wikipedia-tts && ./wikipedia-tts/runpodinit.sh`
+`cd /workspace && git clone https://github.com/xenotropic/wikipedia-tts && source ./wikipedia-tts/runpodinit.sh`

 Where /workspace is whatever directory you want your repos and models in.
 If it is *not* /workspace also modify the BASEDIR set in runpodinit.sh before you run it.